 - Expedited adjudication of employment authorization applications, where appropriate;

-- Assistance replacing lost or damaged immigration or travel documents issued by USCIS, such as Permanent Resident Cards (Green Cards).
+- Expedited replacement of lost or damaged immigration or travel documents issued by USCIS, such as a Permanent Resident Card (Green Card); and

 Call Immigration Solutions LLC at 617-536-0584 or email firstname.lastname@example.org for assistance to obtain Special Immigration Relief.